venice1200/Retro/Microtronic_Phoenix/README.md

 Wait please, initializing...

-Simple PC to Microtronic Phoenix MIC-File Uploader v1.2.
+Tiny PC to Microtronic Phoenix MIC-File Uploader v1.2.
 Your Phoenix is running PGM 1?
 Stop transfer with STRG/CTRL-C, if needed.